ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.rst

 Summary
 -------

-You need to configure the ROS development environment before use.
+You always need to source the setup files to configure your shell environment.
-If you ever face any problems locating or using packages with ROS, the first thing you should do is check your environment variables and ensure they are set to the version and distro you intended.

-ROS relies on the notion of combining workspaces using the shell environment.
-"Workspace" is the location on your system where you are developing with ROS.
-The core ROS workspace is called the underlay.
-Subsequent local workspaces are called overlays.
-When developing with ROS, you will typically have several workspaces active at the same time.

-Combining workspaces makes it easier to develop against different versions of ROS 2 or different sets of packages.
-It also allows the installation of several ROS 2 distributions (or "distros", such as Dashing or Eloquent) on the same computer and switching between them.

 You can do this in one of the two ways:

 * Source the setup files in every new shell you open.
 * Add the source command to your startup script.

-Without sourcing the setup files, you won't be able to access ROS commands or find or use ROS packages.
+Without sourcing the setup files, you won't be able to access ROS commands or find and use ROS packages.

 Prerequisites
 -------------

 Install ROS by following the instructions on the ROS :doc:`../../Installation` page.

-The commands in this guide assume you installed binary packages for your operating system (deb packages on Linux).
+This guide assumes you have installed binary packages for your operating system (deb packages on Linux).
 If you built ROS from source, you can still follow this guide, but the path to your setup files is probably different.
-If you install from source, you cannot use ``sudo apt install ros-<distro>-<package>``, which appears often in the beginner tutorials.
+If you install from source, you cannot use ``sudo apt install ros-<distro>-<package>``, which is often used in the beginner tutorials.

 If you use Linux or macOS, but are not already familiar with the shell, follow `this tutorial <https://www.linux.com/training-tutorials/bash-101-working-cli/>`__.